Python Basics

 print("Good evening")

-Useful video: Explanation about Python 3 conditions
+Useful video: Explanation of conditions in Python 3

 Functions